Last Updated : May 23, 2018

 Our Site has the ability to collect two types of information from and about you: personally identifiable information (“PII”) and non-personally identifiable information.
 We collect this information: (a) directly from you when you provide it to us; and/or (b) automatically as you navigate through our Site.

-Non-Personal Information : Our definition of non-personal information is any information that does not personally identify you.
-Non-personal information can include certain PII that has been de-identified; that is, information that has been rendered anonymous.
+Non-Personal Information: Our definition of non-personal information is any information that does not specifically identify you.
+Non-personal information can include certain PII that has been de-identified; that is, information that no longer reveals your specific identity.
 We obtain non-personal information about you from information that you provide us, either separately or together with your PII.
-This information can include, among other things: your IP address or other unique identifiers that are automatically assigned to your computer, mobile or other device used to access the Site; the type of browser you are using (e.g., Internet Explorer, Firefox, Safari, etc.); the third party website from which your visit originated; the operating system you are using (e.g., Vista, Windows XP, Mac OS, etc.); the domain name of your Internet service provider; the search terms you use on our Site; the specific areas within our Site that you visit; and the time of day and duration of your visits.
+This information can include, among other things: your IP address or other unique identifiers that are automatically assigned to your computer, mobile or other device used to access the Site; the type of browser you are using (e.g., Internet Explorer, Firefox, Safari, etc.); the third party website from which your visit originated; the operating system you are using (e.g., Vista, Windows XP, Mac OS, etc.); the domain name of your Internet service provider; the search terms you use on our Site; the specific areas within our Site that you visit; information collected through cookies, pixel tags and other technologies and the time of day and duration of your visits.

 When you submit information to us through any of our Site, you should be aware that your information is transmitted across the Internet and that no method of transmission over the Internet is 100% secure.
 Although we take reasonable security measures to protect your information when we receive it, you also need to ensure you take appropriate steps to protect your information.